 Prop betting online is legal in Arizona.
 However, prop bets on college games are not permitted at this time.

 Yes, all sportsbook apps will carry prop bets.
-The variety and depth of markets will vary from one sportsbook to the next, depending on what restrictions exist (i.e., no prop bets on college games in Arizona).
-But you will find prop bets carried by all sportsbook apps.
+The variety and depth of markets will vary from one sportsbook to the next, but you will find prop bets carried by all sportsbook apps.

 Yes, you can place prop bets during a game in progress.
 For example, for an MLB game, you may have the option to bet on the outcome of the next at-bat.
 Will Player’ X’ hit a homerun, base hit, strikeout, walk, or get hit by a pitch?
-For example, for football games, you may be able to place a bet on the outcome of the next drive—touchdown, field goal, turnover, etc.?
+Player prop bets will also fluctuate during the game based on the player’s performance and this is where you can get a betting edge if you’re paying attention to the game at hand.

 Yes, you can make prop bets on the Super Bowl.
 Sportsbooks will usually carry the typical game-related prop bets along with a vast selection related to off-field things like the National Anthem, the coin toss, half-time show, commercials, etc.